pollfish/docs/unity.md

 <br/>
 ### 8. Adjusting Pollfish with app lifecycle events (optional)

-To init Pollfish when app resumes you can call:
+It would be a good practise to init Pollfish when app resumes in order to check if a new survey is available for the user.

 ```
 void OnApplicationPause (bool pause)